MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-capturing-additional-diagnostic-information-for-power-bi.md

 LocalizationGroup: Troubleshooting
 ---

-# Capture diagnostic information for Support from the Power BI service
+# Capture diagnostic information from the Power BI service

 Before you contact Microsoft Support for help with a problem you're having with the Power BI service, you can collect files that will help us solve your problem.
 We recommend you get a browser trace from your browser session.
 A browser trace is a diagnostic file that can provide important details about what is happening in the Power BI service when the problem occurs.